-How To Answer AP® Statistics Free-Response Questions (FRQs)
+How To Write AP® Statistics Free-Response Questions (FRQs)

 Format of the AP Statistics FRQ section

 The FRQ section represents 50% of the composite score on the AP Statistics exam.
 It also represents 50% of the total time spent on the AP Statistics exam.
 The FRQ section is split into two parts.
-The first part, Part A, represents 37.5% of the composite exam score and lasts 65 minutes to answer five free-response questions.
-The question types, the skills they require you to apply, and the units from which these questions appear are listed in the table below.
+The question types, the skills they require you to apply, and the units from which these questions appear are listed below.

 Question type Units Covered Skills Assessed